rich-iannone/splitr/README.md

 ## Installation

-Easy installation of SplitR from GitHub is possible with the `devtools` package:
+Easy installation of SplitR from GitHub is entirely possible with the `devtools` package:

 ```coffee
 require(devtools)